stevenjmesser/visitmy.website/_posts/2022-05-19-nonce-age-collapse.md

 But this tweet made it really clear that history was repeating itself.

-> I'm selling most of my NFTs.
+> I’m selling most of my NFTs.
 >
-> I don't believe that communities centered primarily around owning an NFT have longevity.
+> I don’t believe that communities centered primarily around owning an NFT have longevity.
 >
-> I'm still open to the possibility that communities built around something more meaningful can use NFTs as a tool.[^1]
+> I’m still open to the possibility that communities built around something more meaningful can use NFTs as a tool.[^1]

 Wow.
 A technology as a tool rather than a status object!
 Imagine that![^2]

 ---

 [^1]: https://twitter.com/DavidSpinks/status/1526978132053372928

 [^2]: To be fair, it’s not like everything I own is purely utilitarian, but one should consider function over form with most things.